OlliNie/Olli-Codes/src/pages/blog/Static Query With Hooks.md

 ![Footer component with static query](./footer.png)

-Referring to the code above, in order to use the fancy `useStaticQuery` hook, you must first import a couple of items.
+Referring to the code above, in order to use the `useStaticQuery` hook, you must first import a couple of items.
 ```
 import { useStaticQuery, graphql } from "gatsby"
 ```

 The result of the query is now assigned to the constant `queryResult`, and everything in the orange color is the query that we developed with GraphiQL.
-From here on out I just assign the date fetched from the query to the constant `slicedTime`, and slice off the time following the date since I'm not interested in it.
+From here on out I just assign the date with the time sliced off and assigned it to the variable slicedDate.

 #Conclusion
 My first reaction to using the `useStaticQuery` hook to fetch data from the data layer is that it is a bit cleaner and easier to read than the old way.
 If you are curious to what the old way `StaticQuery` looked like, check out this link [StaticQuery](https://www.gatsbyjs.org/docs/static-query/).